MalinRekdal/TT23-Biomed-project/README.md

 # Analysis of Heatmap Images: Unsupervised Learning Tasks
+This work is for a project in TTT23.
+Group: Kim Duyen Le, Laura Feøy Ven, Live Standal Myklebust and Malin Rekdal

 ## What is in this repositorium

 Code that uses unsupervised learning to analyze 33 images of mice with tumors.
 The goal is to extract meaningful features from the images.